 The business of sales has changed dramatically in the past ten years.
-Much of our success now stems from successful content marketing.
-We can never forget though, that success also stems from effective sales people.
-And what makes effective sales people?
-Someone who is managing data to continuously improve our business.
+Much of our success now stems from successful content marketing, but also tied to that success are effective sales people, and managing data to continuously improve our business.
 The book “The Sales Acceleration Formula” by Mark Roberge, focuses on repeatable and scalable sales practices, and identifying what makes a good salesperson.
-A great salesperson uses data to drive business.
+Good business management means using data to drive business.
 Many businesses are great about collecting data, but don’t often actually use it.

 Using Data in Sales

-Data and improving how you use data is the backbone of sales.
-Hiring people can be a completely changed process, based on data collected on previous hires.
-The way we train and manage people can be altered based on data regarding what works and what does not.
-Business is quantifiable and numbers help prove who is helping and who is hurting.
-A salesperson is successful thanks to their numbers.
+Everything about sales can be tied to data and improved by utilizing data.
+The way we hire people can be changed based on data collected on previous hires, the way we train and manage people can be altered based on data regarding what works and what does not.
+Business is extremely quantifiable, you can easily identify how successful a salesperson is based on their numbers.
 Tracking data can give you clear information on how to optimize your business.

 Technology Changes Everything

 The internet changed everything about sales.
-In real estate, online websites give buyers much more power.
-They have access to so much information before ever interacting with a real estate agent.
+In real estate, online websites give buyers much more power, because they have access to so much information before ever interacting with a real estate agent.
 Instead of just promoting a product, we now have to change the way we interact with people to make it worth their time and money.
 We have to offer what the internet cannot, which means building meaningful relationships with clients and sharing information differently.
-Technology drives the need for effective content marketing, because as sales people we are able to make judgements about what best to post for our audience.
-Computers simply can’t do this.
+Technology drives the need for effective content marketing, because as sales people we are able to make judgements about what best to post for our audience, which is one thing computers cannot do.

 Hiring a Sales Team